Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 We learned a lot, but the main 3 takeaways are:

 1. **Anthropic Claude 3.5 Sonnet** produces impressive results, remarkably quickly:
-    * It can extract information from complex varied data, such as webpage source HTML
+    * It can extract information from complex varied data, such as webpage source HTML.
+This is where large language models really shine: extracting information from data with incredibly inconsistent structure.
     * It can create valid JSON objects, even with complex nested structures.
+This is another strength of language models: they recognise patterns and syntax so well that they can re-create it with the desired information in the correct places.
     * Prompting in plain english allows incredibly fast prototyping.
+This is will be the biggest driver of generative AI uptake: plain text allows for a much broader user base.
+We just need to be careful not to assume the language model is correct 100% of the time.
-2. **Efficient Data Retrieval**: Direct HTML fetching is faster than web crawling for knowledge base updates.
+2. **Efficient Data Retrieval**: Direct HTML fetching is faster than a web crawling knowledge base.
+Suitable if you need to use numerous, user-defined retrieval sources on-demand.
+The tradeoff is that you add latency, but for our use case, we can't do the crawling in advance -- this is the approach with lowest latency.
 3. **Puppeteer** enables effective scraping of dynamic, client-side rendered websites.
 E.g. Merivale's site.
+4. **Optimisation**: the prompting can be sped up (and will consume fewer tokens) if we strip any HTML tags like `<script>`, `<style>`, and `<svg>`, since these usually don't provide any information relevant to the end result.

 ## Outcome

 By the 4th day, we had a working system - albeit without any security, rate limiting, or ability to scale (it was a prototype after all).
 It took around 30 seconds to generate a personalised careers page.

+Unfortunately we didn't earn an award (robbed!), but overall it was the most fun I've had on the job all year.
+It was great to collaborate outside my usual team, with fresh faces and new perspectives.

+Despite no awards, I still believe we validated the feasibility of this idea.
+It is indeed possible to auto-generate careers pages based on a company website, but more importantly, it can be done in a user-friendly way.

+As for whether the project is viable as a lead generation tool?
+Not sure.
+Maybe next year we'll get an opportunity to take it to production!

 {{< figure src="submit-form.png" caption="From this page, the prospect submits their website URL.">}}
 {{< figure src="result-page.png" caption="After a short wait, we show them the personalised careers page.">}}